There are two circumstances that we will address in this article:

 So let’s say your net worth is $10 million.
 At death, your wife will not pay taxes on the first $5.45 million.
 However, $4.55 million will be taxable by up to 40%.
 That means your spouse will inherit approximately $8.18 million, and $1.82 million goes to the IRS. $10 million -> Spouse gets $8.18 million

 In this case, the estate taxes are even worse.
 Your spouse will not have a $5.45 million exemption.
 That means she would get approximately: $10 million -> Spouse receives a little over $6 million

 As we already mentioned, there are many variables to consider, but the most important are:

 - Assets In The U.S.

-All of the previous affect how easily you can get life insurance, what rates, and what companies will approve you.
-If you want a quote fill out our contact for at the bottom.
+All of the previous affect how easily you can get life insurance, what rates, and what companies will approve of you.
+If you want a quote, click below.

 Life Insurance Beneficiary Foreign Spouse

 You may already have Life Insurance, and the beneficiary of your life insurance is a foreign spouse.
 Then consider all the things we already mentioned.
 You may be the perfect candidate for a QDOT, so speak to an attorney to find out if it makes sense for you.

 As you can see, your money can disappear in estate taxes if you do not plan correctly.
 Please speak to an attorney and or CPA and also protect yourself with life insurance!
 It’s a very affordable solution that may help you pay for estate taxes.